tiltedphoques/TiltedCore/README.md

-# Destroyer Of Worlds
+# Tilted Core

-This library is yet another attempt to get a decent networking library designed with games in mind.
+This is the core library used by all C++ projects by Tilted Phoques.